sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Check if build artifacts work correctly for Windows and MacOS
 - [ ] Convert flash to notify system with action buttons
+- [ ] Fix how recurring media works
 - [ ] Make progress slider draggable when paused to change current progress / video scrubber??
-- [ ] Option to add multiple local files at once
-- [ ] Option to drag and drop files to add them to the media list
 - [ ] Test for 3 displays
 - [X] Add local JWPUB file media to media list
 - [X] Add played and video progress visuals to present page